John Blanche: Style and technique

 Blanche is known for the dark, gothic, occasionally bizarre, punkish quality of his artwork, and this is something that has carried across onto the Games Workshop game worlds he has helped to shape.
 His images are, in the words of Patrick Woodroffe, of a style which "has as yet no name, no easy access, no fixed criteria. [...]
 Is it packaging?
 Is it comic-book art?
 Where does it fit?
 Roleplaying games, and all the paraphernalia that go with them, must still be unfamiliar to the average citizen of this land."

 The Sentinel, an example of Blanche's early line and wash technique and style.
 The image featured as the cover of White Dwarf 11 in 1979.

-Blanche himself views his work as drawing on an archetypal core of inherited imagery:
+Blanche himself viewed his work as drawing on an archetypal core of inherited imagery:

 The first images of primeval man would concern themselves with hunting scenes, heroic action, mighty beasts, death masks, war paint, fetishes and trophies.
 Today we see the same sorts of themes represented in punk haircuts, studded leather and even in the imagery employed in films like Bladerunner and Aliens.
 This is the heritage of Western culture, and that is what I am trying to tap when I paint.